 A dynamic rate

-When asked what the impact of the 3 per cent buffer had been on home buyers, Pannek said: “Feedback from our members has highlighted that the buffer at 3 per cent… has proven a challenge for first time buyers, in particular.”
+When asked what the impact of the 3 per cent buffer had been on home buyers, Pannek said: “Feedback from our members has highlighted that the buffer at 3 per cent has proven a challenge for first-time buyers, in particular.”

 “Since then, what we’ve seen is a number of lenders apply a 1 per cent exception buffer for like-for-like dollar refinancing.
 Since that original survey, our members have reported something like 56 per cent of our members reported that the 1 per cent buffer made it easier.
 Therefore, it is a very natural extension that a change in the buffer would allow more first home buyers, in particular, given their circumstances, to enter the market,” the MFAA CEO said.

-Building on that, REA Group’s Anthony Waldron told the Senate that he would like to see “a more dynamic serviceability buffer for home loan assessment rates be introduced”.
+Building on that, REA Group’s Waldron told the Senate that he would like to see “a more dynamic serviceability buffer for home loan assessment rates be introduced”.

 Exceptions for first home buyers

-Speaking for the FBAA, regulatory compliance adviser David Carson emphasised the FBAA’s point that changing the current buffer would not threaten credit quality as the lenders already assess borrowers on the ability to repay and have responsible lending obligations.
+Speaking for the FBAA, regulatory compliance adviser Carson emphasised the FBAA’s point that changing the current buffer would not threaten credit quality as the lenders already assess borrowers on the ability to repay and have responsible lending obligations.

-He elaborated: “Those declared household monthly expenses will be compared against internal benchmarks or external benchmarks, and they may be increased so that the bank will infer that the customer spends more than what they actually do in order to bring them up to a highest level of expenditure.
-And so you've got financial institutions discounting the income, increasing the expenses of the applicants, and then on top of that, we're applying an additional 3 per cent buffer on their capacity to service.”
+He said: “Those declared household monthly expenses will be compared against internal benchmarks or external benchmarks, and they may be increased so that the bank will infer that the customer spends more than what they actually do in order to bring them up to a highest level of expenditure.
+And so you’ve got financial institutions discounting the income, increasing the expenses of the applicants, and then on top of that, we’re applying an additional 3 per cent buffer on their capacity to service.”

 According to Carson, this would impact first home buyers harder as they “typically have smaller deposits, and they also have lower income and so those buffers and those discounts bite more deeply into what would be seen as that excess to service the loan”.

-Ello Lending’s Ranin Mendis agreed that first home buyers should have separate treatment, telling the inquiry the 3 per cent buffer rate “disproportionately impacts first home buyers; young borrowers early in their careers are seeing their borrowing power reduce without room for growth.
+Ello Lending’s Mendis agreed that first home buyers should have separate treatment, telling the inquiry the 3 per cent buffer rate “disproportionately impacts first home buyers; young borrowers early in their careers are seeing their borrowing power reduce without room for growth.

 What do you think of the buffer recommendations?
 Let us know in the comments below!